32nd Canadian Parliament

-Pierre Trudeau was Prime Minister during most of the 32nd Canadian Parliament.
+Pierre Trudeau (pictured here in 1980) was Prime Minister during most of the 32nd Canadian Parliament.

+John Turner was Prime Minister during the final weeks of the 32nd Canadian Parliament.

 The 32nd Canadian Parliament was in session from April 14, 1980, until July 9, 1984.
 The membership was set by the 1980 federal election on February 18, 1980, and it only changed slightly due to resignations and by-elections prior to being dissolved before the 1984 election.

+There were two sessions of the 32nd Parliament: